 - Place the dish in the oven for 2 hours

 - Remove the casserole from the oven and stir in half the cheddar cheese.2 ounces grated cheddar cheese

 - Cover the top of the baking dish with puff pastry.
 Cut the excess off with a sharp knife and put them aside if you're going for Halloween style.1 sheet puff pastry

-- Make a jack o lantern face out of this and stick it on the puff pastry with the beaten egg (see photo).
+- Make a jack o lantern face out of the puff pastry and glue on the puff pastry with the beaten egg.
 It doesn't have to be neat.

 - If puff pastry is still hanging outside the edge, you can cut it off.
 And you can make an excellent motive on the side by pressing a fork on the edge.

-- Brush the puff pastry with beaten egg
+- Brush the top of the puff pastry with the beaten egg.

-- Bake the oven dish for another 40 minutes at 180 degrees Celsius in the oven.
+- Bake the oven dish for another 40 minutes in the oven.

 - Refrigerator - The Guinness and steak pie keeps covered well in the fridge for two days.
 You can also freeze leftovers.